Prebiotics, Inulin, and FOS: Health Benefits and Concerns

 Our large intestine is home to a huge bacteria population.
 Most of the bacteria seem to be friendly organisms that help us in some way.
-They feed on food that passes through the small intestine without being digested and absorbed.
+They feed on components of food that pass through the small intestine without being digested and absorbed.
 Prebiotics are food chemicals that provide nutrition for some of the intestinal bacteria.
 The term is often restricted to nondigestible fibre, which includes inulin and FOS.

 Inulin and FOS are types of fructans.
 FOS is also known as fructooligosaccharide or oligofructose.
 We can't digest fructans, but some of our intestinal bacteria can break them down in a process known as fermentation.
 Fructans are thought to have important health benefits for humans.
 They also have properties that make them useful as food additives.

 Monosaccharides are single sugar molecules, such as glucose, fructose, and galactose.
 (The word "sugar" has a different meaning in science than it does in everyday life.)
 Monosaccharides exist on their own or join together to make new substances.

 Fructooligosaccharides and inulins are fructans, which are long molecules made of fructose units.
 Fructans are obtained from plants or produced by food chemists in laboratories.